Forum di Milano: History

 The Forum of Assago was built by Giuseppe Cabassi and his son Luca in 1990.
 It was named in several different way due to different sponsorships during the years: from 1993 to 2006 it was named FilaForum, from 2006 to 2008 DatchForum and then, from 2009 to 2023, MediolanumForum.

-The venue is located in the big Milanofiori complex and it covers an area of 40,000 sqm.
-The layout of the rooms is organized on 4 superimposed levels below the stands of the central arena.
-There are also private panoramic rooms (called "SkyBox") on the top floor.
+The venue is located in the Milanofiori complex and covers 40,000 sqm.
+The area has four tiers of seating, in addition to luxury suites.
 The Forum received the 1994 European Prize for Architecture for sports venues awarded by the Italian National Olympic Committee and the Council of Europe.
 It is also one of two facilities in Italy, along with Palazzo dello Sport in Rome, to be part of the European Arenas Association network.

-For the 2014 Euroleague Final Four the venue has been renovated and the capacity increased from 11,500 to 12,700.
-It was again renovated in 2017, with new internal signs and new colors in the corridors of the rings, also including the reconstruction of the floor.
+The arena has been renvoated three times, with the 2014 Euroleague Final Four seeing the arena's seating capacity increase from 11,500 to 12,700, and then re-signage and floor re-grading in 2017.